 Even the most mundane task can be experienced intensely through mindfulness.

 With a sense of curiosity, we can see our world through different eyes.
 With so much goodness in a small, everyday event such as a shower, you will soon realize how much beauty there is in life.
-For more information on mindfulness check out these TED talks.

 “At every moment you have a choice that either leads you closer to your spirit or further away from it.”